-As the respondents were asked to arrange the twenty SLOs based on the relative importance of the skills that each SLO entails, the results indicated that the industry's opinion varied greatly when it came to the relative importance of each of the SLO skills as showed in Figure 1.
+As the respondents were asked to arrange the twenty SLOs based on the relative importance of the skills that each SLO entails, the results indicated that the educators' opinion varied greatly when it came to the relative importance of each of the SLO skills as showed in Figure 1.
 Figure 1 also shows that SLO 7 (Analyze construction documents for planning and management of construction processes) is consistently rated as the most important of the 20 SLOs.
-SLO 9 (Apply construction management skills as a member of a multi-disciplinary team) and SLO 1 (Create written communications appropriate to the construction discipline) came also as of the highest important SLOs, second only to SLO7.
-On the contrary, SLO 18 (Understand the basic principles of sustainable construction) was ranked the least important outcome along with SLO19 (Understand the basic principles of structural behavior) and SLO 11 (Apply basic surveying techniques for construction layout and control).
+SLO 1 (Create written communications appropriate to the construction discipline) SLO 4 (Create construction project estimates) and SLO 5 (Create construction project schedules) came also as of the highest important SLOs, second only to SLO7.
+On the contrary, SLO 18 (Understand the basic principles of sustainable construction) was ranked the least important outcome along with SLO 11 (Apply basic surveying techniques for construction layout and control) and SLO19 (Understand the basic principles of structural behavior).
 One of the most noticeable relative important results in the meantime, is the SLO 3(Create a construction project safety plan).
-SLO 3 relative importance have a median of 12, although it is recognized as one of the highest cognition levels by ACCE
+SLO 3 relative importance have a median of 10, although it is recognized as one of the highest cognition levels by ACCE.